Queen of the Damned: Plot

-The vampire Lestat is awakened from decades of slumber by the sound of a hard rock band, and proceeds to take over as their lead singer.
-Achieving international success, Lestat, having revealed the existence of vampires, taunts the others of his kind during an interview for promoting his first and only live concert.

-Jesse Reeves, a researcher for the paranormal studies group Talamasca, is intrigued by Lestat's lyrics after hearing one of his songs play on TV and tells the rest of the group her theory that he really is a vampire.
-Her mentor, David Talbot, takes her aside and tells her they know what he is and that a vampire called Marius made him.
-David also shows her Lestat's journal that he recovered and gives it to Jesse for her to read on the condition that she promises not to pursue Lestat.
-In the journal, Lestat recalls how he was turned into a vampire by Marius and how he awoke Akasha, the first vampire, with his music.
-Unsatisfied with what she read, Jesse tracks Lestat down to a London vampire club called The Admiral's Arms, where he saves her from three vampires and confronts her about Marius.
+The sound of a rock band arouses the vampire Lestat de Lioncourt from a lengthy slumber, and he proceeds to take over as their lead singer.
+Achieving international success with the ensemble, which he names The Vampire Lestat, and having revealed the existence of vampires, he taunts his own kind during an interview to advertise his first and only live concert.
+Jesse Reeves, a researcher for the paranormal studies group Talamasca, is intrigued by his lyrics upon hearing one of his songs play on TV and tells the other members her theory that he really is a vampire.
+Her mentor, David Talbot, explains to her they already know of his identity and donates Lestat's journal that he recovered so that Jesse can read it, but warns her against pursuing Lestat.
+In the journal, Lestat recalls that in the winter of 1788, he was brought to a Mediterranean island and vampirized by Marius de Romanus, formerly a talented painter, and his violin playing awoke Akasha, the first vampire.
+Increasingly intrigued, Jesse tracks Lestat down to a London vampire club called The Admiral's Arms, where he saves her from three vampires and confronts her about Marius.

-In Los Angeles, Lestat is visited by Marius, who warns him that the other vampires will not tolerate his flamboyant public profile.
-Marius also reveals that Lestat's new music has awakened Akasha and begs him to cancel his concert, which he refuses.
-Meanwhile, Akasha, who is searching for Lestat, arrives at The Admiral's Arms.
-After the vampires reveal their plan to kill Lestat at his concert, Akasha torches the club and kills all the vampires inside.
-Jesse arrives at Los Angeles and gives Lestat his journal back.
-She then asks him to show her what being a vampire is like.
-Lestat scoffs at the idea, but Jesse convinces him to spend his last moments before the concert with her.
-The two spend some time together and Jesse later asks Lestat to turn her, telling him she wants to be with him and that she wants to know everything he does.
-Lestat angrily refuses, and shows her what it's like for a vampire to feed aggressively on a human.
-He comes back to her asking her if this is truly what she wants, she recoils in fear from him, he scoffs at her agreeing and then leaves.
+Visiting Lestat in Los Angeles, Marius warns him that the other vampires will not tolerate his flamboyant public profile; he reveals that Lestat's music has awakened Akasha and unsuccessfully implores him to cancel his concert.
+Meanwhile, Akasha arrives at the coven, looking for Lestat.
+After the vampires reveal their plan to kill him at his concert, she torches the club and kills all the vampires inside.
+Arriving in Los Angeles, Jesse gives Lestat his journal back and asks him to show her what being a vampire is like.
+He scoffs at the idea, but she convinces him to spend time with her.
+She later enquires if he can convert her, expressing her desire to be with him and know everything he does.
+He angrily declines, demonstrating how a vampire preys on human blood before asking her if she truly wants to become one.